Ballymacash Rangers F.C.: Management history

 Michael Gault was appointed manager in June 2019.
 He resigned from his managerial role on 3 October 2020 to take up a role at Linfield.

-On 11 October 2020, Ballymacash appointed former Ards Rangers and Knockbreda manager Lee Forsythe as new manager.
+On 11 October 2020, Ballymacash appointed former Ards Rangers and Knockbreda manager Lee Forsythe as new manager..

+In April 2025, Ballymacash Rangers appointed former Northern Ireland international Gary Hamilton (footballer, born 1980) as new 1st team manager.